the-volunteer-network/the-volunteer-network.github.io/docs/buildinstructions.md

 ### Cloning the Service

-- On GitHub.com, navigate to [The volunteer network](https://github.com/the-volunteer-network/tvn-service)
+- On GitHub, navigate to [The volunteer network](https://github.com/the-volunteer-network/tvn-service)
 - Click on Code.
 - Click on SSH link and copy the link.
 - Open IntelliJ.